dejeanpaca/site-generator/README.md

 # Introduction

-A minimalistic site generator for mostly static content, intended for a blog type site.
+A minimalist site generator for mostly static content, intended for a blog type site.

 ## Content